-Guideline account passwords are hashed and stored in a secure database..
-Industry-standard authentication practices are utilized, including SSL, hashing algorithms, and brute force protections.
+Guideline account passwords are encrypted salted and hashed numerous times when they are stored in the database.
+Industry-standard authentication practices are utilized, including SSL.
 Single sign-on payroll providers are also integrated with Guideline to offer a streamlined sign-on experience.
-Participants are encouraged to take advantage of multi-factor authentication options available to them.
-Multi-factor authentication is enforced for Guideline employee access to sensitive systems.

-Guideline follows best practices such as CSP Headers to defend against malicious XSS and CSRF attacks.
+Guideline utilizes Web Application Firewalls to ensure data is validated and scrubbed before entry into the database.
 Security scans are performed weekly and on a deploy-centric basis.
-The system tests that user-entered data--and even the form fields themselves--match expected formats and values.
+The system tests that user-entered data and even the form fields themselves match expected formats and values.

 Guideline protects against brute-force password attacks by limiting the number of login attempts from a single source over a predefined period of time.
 Failed login attempts are logged and visible via our in-house response dashboard.
 Guideline can also be configured to allow administrators to ban individual IP addresses and address ranges.

-Guideline includes features that address the Open Web Application Security Project’s top ten security risks-- a list of the most commonly seen risks in practice.
-We prevent and test for these risks on an ongoing basis.
+Guideline includes features that address all of the Open Web Application Security Project’s top ten security risks — a list of the most commonly seen risks in practice.
+We prevent and test for all risks on an ongoing basis.